Diagnostics and testing of suspension

 •Check and install a new lever if necessary.
 REFER to Section 204-02.

-•Check front suspension strut assembly with spring.
+•Check the front suspension strut and spring assembly.
 REFER to Section 204-01.

 •Rear shock absorber